Vorlonhomeworld/BBCL/9 S-Expressions, The math notation of Common Lisp.md

 Binary (zeros and ones ) and Binary comes in packages of 8 (0000001 11000000), and the office starts counting at "0" not 1, from left to right.
 Any job that comes from bits 0 to 7 are handled by **AL** (Accumulator low), any job that comes from bits 8 to 16 are handled by **AH** (Accumulator high).
-The same thing is true for office BX, it has BH and BL inside, CX had CH and CL inside and DX has DH and DL inside.
+The same thing is true for office BX, it has BH and BL inside and divides the work the same way as does office CX and DX.

 If AL is currently handling a job from bits 0 to 7, it's busy and can't handle another job from bits 0 to 7, that next job has to wait for AL complete the job and tell the current worker that the job's done and they can **pop** down for a cup of coffee